Datacket/FireWorks/README.md

 ## LSTM-CNN
-LSTM Based on CNN Encoder for video analysis and binary classification.
+CNN Encoder with LSTM for video analysis and binary classification.